ohadwolfman/Networks_Final_Project/Readme.md

 ![Improved CDFs](res/ActiveMultipleGroupsCDFs/improvedCDFs.png)

 In summary, our findings suggest that it is indeed feasible to discern an unidentified member's specific group association, even in the presence of simultaneous activities across multiple groups.

+<a name="Insights"></a>
+### 7. Insights
+Our project undertook a meticulous exploration into the realm of secure messaging, specifically focusing on WhatsApp group affiliations and the ostensible secrecy they maintain.
+Building on the foundational study presented in "Practical Traffic Analysis Attacks on Secure Messaging Applications", our investigation confirms that even with sophisticated encryption, rudimentary statistical methodologies can reveal profound insights into a user's group affiliations.
+Through an extensive analysis encompassing inter-message delays, message sizes, and probability density functions for distinct groups, we discerned salient traffic patterns indicative of the nature of content being communicated.
+Furthermore, our endeavors to decipher the group affiliations of an unidentified user, even amid concurrent activities across multiple groups, yielded promising results.
+A particularly pivotal revelation was the significant Pearson correlation coefficient of 92.7% upon refining our comparative approach, suggesting the viability of accurately determining group affiliations based on traffic patterns.
+This research not only challenges prevailing notions of secure messaging but also emphasizes the paramount importance of continuous, in-depth analyses in the ever-evolving domain of digital communication.

 <a name="References"></a>
 ### 8. References